aces/Loris/modules/candidate_profile/test/TestPlan.md

    the user does not have appropriate permissions to access the module.
-3. Disable the module in LORIS, ensure that the card does not appear even if the user has permissions (but other cards still do)
+3. Disable the module in LORIS, ensure that the card does not appear even if the user has permissions (but other cards still do).

 ## Candidate Info Widget